Meet the Team

 Dr. Jim FitzSimons

 Dr. Jim FitzSimons has over 20 years experience serving the companion animals of Cumming and the surrounding communities.
 A graduate of the UGA College of Veterinary Medicine in 1996, Dr. FitzSimons is experienced in emergency medicine as well as general practice.
 He is a memeber of the American Veterinary Medical Association, Georgia Veterinary Medical Association and the Evidence-Based Veterinary Medicine Association.
 His areas of special interest include senior pet wellness, internal medicine, and oncology (the treatment of cancer).
 Dr. FitzSimons has spent time serving as a volunteer veterinarian abroad and donates services to The Guide Dog Foundation.

 Dr. Jennifer Dorton

-Dr. Dorton attended Iowa State University College of Veterinary Medicine graduating in 2003.
+Dr. Dorton attended Iowa State University College of Veterinary Medicine and graduated in 2003.
 Once she graduated she stayed on to assist teaching senior students technical skills and to support a recently acquired criticalist to the intensive care unit.

 She and her family relocated to Georgia in 2004 in order for her husband; Bret, to pursue his education and career.
 Her career in Georgia has included working as a Chief of Staff in a corporate setting as well as in private practice.

 Dr. Dorton prides herself on treating her patients as if they are her own and partnering with patient owners to offer the best care possible for their fur babies.
 Her areas of special interest include Dermatology, Endocrinology and Behavior.
 She is a member of the American Veterinary Medical Association and Georgia Veterinary Medical Association.

 Dr. Dorton and her husband enjoy spending time with their children while they still can.
 They have two teenage girls: Chaela and Hannah; and an adult son, Austin.
 They have two Pekingese (Max and Sparky), an English Cocker Spaniel (Sluggo), an American Cocker Spaniel (Diva) and four cats (Ringo, Bean, Nugget and Zero.